Case Study: Swinburne University

 - Reduced environmental impact

-We have industry experts located in Melbourne, Newcastle, Brisbane, Perth, Sydney and Adelaide.
+We have industry experts located in Melbourne, Brisbane, and Newcastle.
 So you can always speak to somebody who understands your local market.

-They're available around the clock to answer any queries you may have – whether it's about our systems or water treatment in general.
+They're available around the clock to answer any queries you may have – whether it's about our systems or odour and water treatment in general.

 Cleanawater's project engineers confirm all site parameters, commence design and process evaluations on specific requirements for your waste water treatment plant works.